dotnet/EntityFramework.Docs/entity-framework/core/saving/index.md

 * If you wish to change a potentially large number of entities based on some criterion, use `ExecuteUpdate` and `ExecuteDelete`.
 Example scenarios:
   * "I want to give all employees a raise"
   * "I want to delete all blogs whose name starts with X"
-* If you already know exactly which entities you which to modify and how you wish to change them, use `ExecuteUpdate` and `ExecuteDelete`.
+* If you already know exactly which entities you wish to modify and how you wish to change them, use `ExecuteUpdate` and `ExecuteDelete`.
 Example scenarios:
   * "I want to delete the blog whose name is 'Foo'"
   * "I want to change the name of the blog with Id 5 to 'Bar'"